Frijol/climate-change/GLOSSARY.md

 ## SOx
 sulful oxides, a pollutant present in exhaust which causes acid rain- wiki: https://en.wikipedia.org/wiki/Air_pollution#Pollutants

+## spinning reserve
+any back-up energy production capacity which is can be made available to a transmission system with ten minutes' notice and can operate continuously for at least two hours once it is brought online

 ## SPR
 Stream Protection Rule: proposed rule affects surface mining operations and underground mining operations that affect the surface [EIA, 32][EIA]